Smartly importing and placing data with Smart markers in Python via Java

 All smart markers start with &=.
 An example of a data marker is &=Party.FullName.
 If the data marker results in more than one item, for example, a complete row, then the following rows are moved down automatically to make room for the new information.
 Thus sub‑totals and totals can be placed on the row immediately after the data marker to make calculations based on the inserted data.
 To make calculations on the inserted rows, use dynamic formulas.

 Smart markers consist of the data source and field name parts for most information.
 Special information may also be passed with variables and variable arrays.
-Variables always fill only one cell whereas variable arrays may fill several.
-Only use one data marker per cell.
+Variables always fill only one cell, whereas variable arrays may fill several.
+Only one data marker should be used per cell.
 Unused smart markers are removed.

-Smart marker may also contain parameters.
+Smart markers may also contain parameters.
 Parameters allow you to modify how the information is laid out.
-They are appended to the end of the smart marker in parenthesis as a comma separated list.
+They are appended to the end of the smart marker in parentheses as a comma‑separated list.

 The following parameters are allowed: